nikkobilitza/GDPoweR-Data-Visualization/README.md

 Location data:
 This can be represented in one of two ways:
 Separate columns for longitude and latitude: For each location type (accepted, pick-up, and drop-off), provide separate columns for longitude and latitude.
 Each column should contain numeric values.
-Location data in "POINT(longitude latitude)" format: Instead of separate columns for longitude and latitude, provide location data in the format "POINT(longitude latitude)".
-If you choose this format, delete the columns for longitude and latitude and add the data under the following columns:
-$location
-After formatting the location data as "POINT(longitude latitude)", follow the provided R script to extract the coordinates for analysis.
-This will ensure that the location data is properly handled and ready for analysis.

 DATAFRAME 5: breaks
 Unit of observation: individual breaks